treytomes/ai-npc/README.md

 I'm wrapping up this feature branch with the OllamaRepo, which wraps the process management and OllamaSharp interaction under one hood.
 There's more I could do with the Microsoft.Extensions.AI integration, but that would be outside the scope of this experiment.

 One problem that might come back to bite us in the future:  If the app catastrophically fails (e.g. the debugger suddenly stopped), the ollama server might be left running.
+I might need a bash process that cleans up any lingering ollamas on it's way out.